How to get better real estate deals begins with explaining an “average” deal.

 How much is a typical house in a certain neighborhood worth per square foot?
 How much rent can you receive for that home?

 Renovating properties is all about appealing to potential buyers.

-Curb appeal as real estate agents describes how appealing a house looks when driving by.
+Curb appeal in which real estate agents describe how appealing a house looks when driving by.
 Nice lush trim lawn surrounded by picturesque landscaping or a beautiful front door draws immediate positive impressions.